IBM/cloudpakforapps-workshop/workshop/exercise-5/README.md

     appsody stack package
     ```

-    This will have updated the dev-local index, so we can again go and run our application:
+    This will have updated the dev.local index, so we can again go and run our application:

     ```bash
     $ appsody run